 It is a test that detects the RNA of coronavirus particles.
 This is why it is so sensitive and accurate.
 It does not rely on the body’s response to having been exposed to the virus previously, which can be variable.
 It tests for the presence of the coronavirus itself.

 If there are any coronavirus on your swab it will definitely find it.
 However if it does not find coronavirus on your swab it does not necessarily mean you don’t have it.
 You may have swabbed in way that missed the virus, or at a time when it was in such low numbers that it didn’t get picked up on the swab.
 The best way to ensure the test is as accurate as possible is that a trained person takes the swab for you or use our in-clinic service once available.

 What type of test is the antibody test?

 It is a blood test taken at our private clinic by a healthcare professional.
 The sample is then sent within 24 hours to our laboratory partner to process using a gold standard immunoassay auto-analyser manufactured by one of the world's leading laboratory and diagnostics providers.

-How long does it take to process the tests?
+How long does it take to process the tests and receive the results?

 What do I do if I find out I have coronavirus on my swab in the PCR test?

 Make sure you isolate yourself immediately and advise others in your household to do the same.
 Read all the advice and follow the guidance here and if you are feeling at all unwell go straight to this site to find what to do next.

 What is Sensitivity of the IgG Antibody Test?*